douglasselias/parallelism-concepts/README.md

 [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) is a way to leverage the GPU to do arbitrary computations.

-[OpenCL](https://en.wikipedia.org/wiki/OpenCL) is a framework for doing this and is cross-platform (works with Nvidia an AMD).
+[OpenCL](https://en.wikipedia.org/wiki/OpenCL) is a framework for doing this and is cross-platform (works with NVidia an AMD).

 [CUDA](https://en.wikipedia.org/wiki/CUDA) is specific for NVidia